zaiisao/Documentation/en/Real-time-Messaging/rtm_get_event.md

 ### <a name="basicauth"></a>Basic Authentication

-You need to pass the basic HTTP authentication and put `api_key:api_secret` into the `Authorization` field of the HTTP header:
+You need to pass the basic HTTP authentication and put `api_key:api_secret` in the `Authorization` field of the HTTP header:

 - `api_key`: Customer ID
 - `api_secret`: Customer Certificate